kmcos/kmcos/doc/source/tutorials/first_model_api.rst

 Wondering where to go from here?
 If the work-flow makes complete sense, you have a specific model in mind, and just need some more idioms to implement it
-I suggest you take a look at the `examples folder <https://github.com/mhoffman/kmos/tree/master/examples>`_. for some hints.
-To learn more about the kmos approach and methods you should into :ref:`topic guides <topic-guides>`.
+I suggest you take a look at the `examples folder <https://github.com/mhoffman/kmcos/tree/master/examples>`_. for some hints.
+To learn more about the kmcos approach and methods you should into :ref:`topic guides <topic-guides>`.

 Taking it home